-Pygmalion by George Bernard Shaw Heart of Darkness by Joseph Campbell The Dubliners by James Joyce The Wasteland by T.S.
-Eliot Murder in the Cathedral by T.S.
-Eliot The Once and Future King by T.H.
-White Brave New World by Aldous Huxley 1984 by George Orwell Rebecca by Daphne Du Maurier The Great Divorce by C.S.
-Lewis The Screwtape Letters by C.S.
-Lewis And Then There Were None by Agatha Christie To the Lighthouse by Virginia Woolf Howard's End by E.M.
-Forster Things Fall Apart by Chinua Achebe Lord of the Flies by William Golding
+Pygmalion by George Bernard Shaw

+Heart of Darkness by Joseph Campbell

+The Dubliners by James Joyce

+The Wasteland by T.S.
+Eliot

+Murder in the Cathedral by T.S.
+Eliot

+The Once and Future King by T.H.
+White

+Brave New World by Aldous Huxley

+1984 by George Orwell

+Rebecca by Daphne Du Maurier

+The Screwtape Letters by C.S.
+Lewis

+And Then There Were None by Agatha Christie

+To the Lighthouse by Virginia Woolf

+Howard's End by E.M.
+Forster

+Things Fall Apart by Chinua Achebe

+Lord of the Flies by William Golding